mambainspired/100-days-of-Code/README.md

 **Sol 1** Loop through the list and keep adding elements to an ArrayList.
 Read the middle element in O(1) time.
 Time complexity: O(n), Space complexity: Poor, as we are creating a new data structure

-**Sol 2** Use the getKthNodeFromTheEnd method, keep incrementing k until head == tail.
+**Sol 2** Use the getKthNodeFromTheEnd method (Day 6), keep incrementing k until head == tail.
 But for even number of elements, this won't work as the head and tail will not meet.
 And **it is not single pass**.

 Will think a bit more on this.